Key differences between 2D and 3D animation: techniques, styles and factors to choose the best option

 Features of the 3D style

-In 3D animation, the style is based on the creation of objects and characters with depth, volume, and realistic textures.
+In 3D animation, the style is based on creating objects and characters with realistic depth, volume and textures.

-Shadows, lighting, and camera movements are used to create an immersive and dynamic visual environment, very close to reality.
+Shadows, lighting and camera movements are used to generate an immersive and dynamic visual environment, very close to reality.

-This approach allows for the representation of complex details and sophisticated visual effects that enhance the spectacular nature of the animation.
+This approach allows complex details and sophisticated visual effects to be represented, increasing the spectacular nature of the animation.

 The 3D style is preferred in productions that seek a high degree of realism or a striking and modern visual impact.

-Factors to consider when choosing between 2D and 3D animation
+Factors to choose between 2D and 3D animation

-The choice between animation 2D and 3D It depends on the artistic and narrative goals that the creator seeks to achieve.
+The choice between animation 2D and 3D it depends on the artistic and narrative objectives that the creator seeks to achieve.

-The availability of technical and human resources, as well as the complexity of the proposed project, also play a role.
+The availability of technical and human resources also influences, as well as the complexity of the proposed project.

 Evaluating these factors is key to defining the most appropriate technique for each audiovisual production.